Skip to main content

 Skredkurs med Troms Turlag.
 Februar 2020.
 Skredkurs med Troms Turlag.
 Februar 2020.

 Where can the avalanche occur, and how far can they travel?
-If you are planning a winter summit tour, you must be able to recognise and avoid avalanche terrain.
-This guide outlines the level of avalanche knowledge required for travel in simple, challenging, and complex terrain.
+If you are planning ski touring in the backcountry, you must be able to recognize avalanche terrain.
+This guide outlines the level of avalanche knowledge required for touring in simple, challenging, and complex terrain.

 Published: April 20, 2026